NLnetLabs/rpki-doc/source/routinator/installation.rst

 Alternatively, visit the `official Rust website <https://www.rust-lang.org/tools/install>`_ for other installation methods.

-You can update your Rust installation later by simply running:
+You can update your Rust installation later by running:

 .. code-block:: bash